ivan-hc/Inkscape-appimage/README.md

 # Inkscape-appimage
-Unofficial Archimage of LibreOffice, without libfuse2 dependency and full support for AppImageUpdate tools.
+Unofficial Archimage of Inkscape, without libfuse2 dependency and full support for AppImageUpdate tools.

 --------------------------------------------------

 ### NOTE: This wrapper is not verified by, affiliated with, or supported by Inkscape.

 --------------------------------------------------